haesleinhuepf/napari-skimage-regionprops/README.md

 ## Usage: measure region properties

-From the menu `Tools > Measurement > Regionprops (nsr)` you can open a dialog where you can choose an intensity image, a corresponding label image and the features you want to measure:
+From the menu `Tools > Measurement tables > Regionprops (nsr)` you can open a dialog where you can choose an intensity image, a corresponding label image and the features you want to measure:

 ![img.png](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/dialog.png)

+Note that perimeter measurements are only supported for 2D images.

 If you want to interface with the labels and see which table row corresponds to which labeled object, use the label picker and activate the `show selected` checkbox.